About

 • Board of Directors

-• The Board of Directors shall consist of the President, Secretary, and up to nine additional members.
+• The Board of Directors shall consist of the President, Secretaries, and up to nine additional members.

 • The Board is responsible for the strategic direction and oversight to UAO.